10-Minute Níspero Chutney (Spicy Loquat Recipe)

 Chutney is a classic Indian condiment often served with curries and rice.
 Made with a variety of fruits, vegetables, and spices, it can be sweet, spicy, tangy, or, like mine, all three!

-How to Use Loquat Chutney
+Ways to Enjoy Loquat Chutney

 This nispero chutney is super versatile!
 Here are a few ways I love using it: